Bull Headed Lyre of Ur

-The Bull Headed Lyre is one of the oldest stringed instruments ever discovered.
-The lyre was excavated in the Royal Cemetery of Ur during the 1926–1927 season of an archeological dig carried out in what is now Iraq jointly by the University of Pennsylvania and the British Museum.
+The Bull Headed Lyre is one of the oldest string instruments ever discovered.
+The lyre was excavated in the Royal Cemetery at Ur during the 1926–1927 season of an archeological dig carried out in what is now Iraq jointly by the University of Pennsylvania and the British Museum.
 Leonard Woolley led the excavations.

 The lyre was found in “The King’s Grave”, near the bodies of more than sixty soldiers and attendants.
 It is one of several lyres and harps unearthed at the cemetery which date to the Early Dynastic III Period (2550–2450 BCE).
 The lyre was included in the first batch of materials taken to the University of Pennsylvania Museum of Archaeology and Anthropology (the Penn Museum) in 1929.
 The piece consists of a sound box, a quadripartite panel and a sculpted bull's head.
 Over the years it has undergone extensive conservation and restoration work.

 Composition

 The Mesopotamian sun god Utu/Shamash was often taken to assume the form of a bull, particularly in his role at sunrise, and is the figure most frequently described in some cuneiform texts as having a lapis lazuli beard.
 For these reasons, the Penn Museum has asserted that the bull head of the lyre is a representation of Utu/Shamash.
 The head was made of a single piece of gold plating over a wooden core (now disintegrated) with gold plated ears and horns attached with small pegs.
 The beard is made of carved lapis lazuli tesserae on a silver backing.
 The tips of the bull's horns are also lapis lazuli, making this the only animal-shaped lyre at Ur to have horns tipped in a separate material.
 The eyes of the bull are shell and lapis lazuli strung with copper wire.
 In its dimensions, the bull's head is 40 cm long, 25 cm wide, and 19 cm deep.

 The lyre has a front panel which depicts four scenes linked to Early Mesopotamian funerary rituals.
 The designs are made of shell inlay on bitumen.
 The first panel shows a man wrestling two bulls with human heads.
 The second shows a hyena serving meat and a lion bearing a jar.
 The third shows an equine animal playing a bull shaped lyre, while a bear supports the lyre, and another animal holds a rattle.
 The lowest register shows a scorpion man who guards the underworld, greeting a man.
 In addition to his role as sun god, Utu / Shamash was the judge of the dead.
 In the lyre, he can be seen as presiding over the events represented in the panel affixed below his head.

 The lyre's wooden sound box had disintegrated by the time of its excavation, however Woolley's measurements of the box's imprint, as well as casts made from another lyre in the cemetery, have provided the basis for attempts at recreation.